Lisp-Stat/documentation/content/en/docs/Overview/_index.md

 Lisp with a focus on high accuracy double-float calculations.
 These functions are the basis for the statistical distributions functions, e.g. gamma, beta, etc.

+### Cephes

+[Cephes.cl](https://github.com/Lisp-Stat/cephes.cl) is a CFFI wrapper over the Cephes Math Library, a high quality C implementation of statistical functions.
+We use this both for an accuracy check (Boost uses these to check its accuracy too), and to fill in the gaps where we don't yet have common lisp implementations of these functions.

 <!--
 ### Distributions {#distributions}